 While we have lots of volunteers to help lead activities, we encourage you to help your participants make the connection to engineering, to help them question their activity designs (without leading them or doing it for them), and being a positive force encouraging them to see what they can do with math and science!

-Girl Day is an opportunity for girls and boys to get excited about engineering and for our community members and students to teach and share their passions for STEM!
+Girl Day is an opportunity for ALL students to get excited about engineering and for our community members and students to teach and share their passions for STEM!